Skip to content

 Automations and workflows are another big difference.
 With Microsoft Bookings, you can add reminder emails before your meeting and follow-up emails after, but Calendly's workflows are in a whole different league.

-With Calendly, you can easily deploy automations by clicking on prebuilt workflows like Email a feedback survey or Send additional resources.
+With Calendly, you can easily deploy automations by clicking on prebuilt workflows like Email reminder to host or Request follow-up meeting.
 You can also create your own workflows.
-Here's one I created that reduces no-shows to meetings by emailing (and texting) attendees to ask them to double-confirm their attendance.
+Here's one I created that reduces no-shows by emailing attendees to ask them to double-confirm their attendance.

 Creating an automation in Calendly